Senate: Credit Suisse still helps rich Americans evade taxes

-GENEVA (AP) — U.S. lawmakers said Wednesday that Credit Suisse kept allowing wealthy Americans to dodge tax payments, finding after a two-year investigation that the embattled Swiss bank violated a 2014 plea agreement for allowing tax evasion by its clients.
+GENEVA (AP) — U.S. lawmakers said Wednesday that Credit Suisse has kept allowing wealthy Americans to dodge tax payments, finding after a two-year investigation that the embattled Swiss bank violated a 2014 plea agreement over allowing tax evasion by its clients.

-The U.S. Senate Finance Committee pointed to a possible ongoing criminal conspiracy tied to nearly $100 million in secret offshore accounts belonging to a family of American taxpayers that the bank failed to disclose.
-It also said the bank helped a U.S. businessman conceal more than $220 million in offshore accounts from the IRS.
+The U.S. Senate Finance Committee pointed to an ongoing, possibly criminal conspiracy tied to nearly $100 million in secret offshore accounts belonging to a family of American taxpayers that the bank failed to disclose.
+It also said Credit Suisse helped a U.S. businessman hide more than $220 million in offshore accounts from the IRS.

-Credit Suisse revealed that it had found 23 accounts each worth at least $20 million that had not been declared to tax authorities, according to the committee, who said its findings show that more than $700 million was concealed in violation of Credit Suisse’s 9-year-old plea deal with the U.S. Justice Department.
+Credit Suisse revealed that it had found 23 accounts each worth more than $20 million that were not declared to tax authorities, many of them unveiled just days before the report was released, according to the committee.
+It said its findings show that more than $700 million was concealed in violation of the bank’s 9-year-old plea deal with the U.S. Justice Department.

 “Credit Suisse got a discount on the penalty it faced in 2014 for enabling tax evasion because bank executives swore up and down they’d get out of the business of defrauding the United States,” said Sen. Ron Wyden, the Democratic chairman of the committee.